Ural Airlines: Overview

 As of 2012, the airline also planned to buy a training complex for the Airbus A330-300.

-In 2017, Skytrax gave Ural Airlines 3 stars, which made it the fourth airline with three stars in Russia and CIS after S7 Airlines, Uzbekistan Airlines and Air Moldova.
+In 2017, Skytrax gave Ural Airlines three stars, which made it the fourth airline with three stars in Russia and CIS after S7 Airlines, Uzbekistan Airlines and Air Moldova.

-Currently, main hubs of Ural Airlines are Moscow-Domodedovo and Yekaterinburg.
+Currently, the main hubs of Ural Airlines are Moscow-Domodedovo and Yekaterinburg.
 Ural Airlines has plans to increase its number of hubs, by developing hubs at Moscow-Sheremetyevo and Moscow-Zhukovsky.

 In 2020, flights commenced to Russian-controlled Crimea.

+In 2022, Ural Airlines was added to the European Union's sanctions list for transporting military personnel during the Russian invasion of Ukraine.

 Corporate affairs

 A million passengers per year was first achieved in 2006.
 Since then, the airline and its passenger numbers have both grown.
 In 2013, the airline transported 4.419 million passengers, the sixth most in Russia that year.

 Destinations

+As of November 2023, the airline serves 11 countries on 138 routes.

 Codeshare agreements

 Ural Airlines has codeshare agreements with the following airlines: